sg893052/sonic-buildimage/L3/L3_performance_and_scaling_enhancements/L3_Vlan_interface_scaling.md

 # 2 Design

 ## 2.1  MyStationTcam lookup key modification
 Use only MAC as the key for MyStationTcam entries, this will give way to use only one MyStationTcam entry for all SVI interfaces, i.e, we could be able to scale to 4K L3 Interfaces.
-This change is for the following 3 MACs only.
+This change is for the following 2 MACs only.
 1. System MAC
-2. SAG MAC
-3. McLAG Gateway MAC
+2. McLAG Gateway MAC
-No change in VRRP VMAC programming.
-For SVI interfaces the lookup keys is only (DMAC)
+No change in VRRP VMAC programming and SAG MAC programming For SVI interfaces the lookup keys is only (DMAC)
 For Phy interfaces / RouterPorts the lookup key is retained the same [Port Id + DMAC] For LAG router interfaces the lookup key is retained the same [Trunk Id + DMAC]